 Saving the best until (almost) last… after everything I’d learned on my journey so far, this was the advice I gave to Ellie when she squeezed on a flight from Houston to Guatemala the next morning.

-I’ve already mentioned that (at the time of writing, January 2024) the on-demand shuttle (for which you may get lucky, or you may have to wait), is 15$.
-After a quick google search, I found shuttle services that you can pre-book with Guatego Travel for 19$.
-For the extra 4$ it wasn’t worth the wait, especially after a stressful delay and being stuck overnight in a dingy Houston motel…
+I’ve already mentioned that (at the time of writing, January 2024) the on-demand shuttle (for which you may get lucky, or you may have to wait), is $15.
+After a quick google search, I found shuttle services that you can pre-book with GuateGO for $20.
+For the extra $5 it wasn’t worth the wait, especially after a stressful delay and being stuck overnight in a dingy Houston motel…

-Ellie had a seamless ride with Guatego Travel, so we can definitely recommend them.
+Ellie had a seamless ride with GuateGO, so we can definitely recommend them.
+The best way to book them is through GetYourGuide, as you get free cancellation up to 24 hours before departure.
 Another company I’ve found with good reviews (but that we have not used) is Adrenalina Tours.
 Both of them have a variety of departures to suit your arrival time.

 Of course, the problem with booking the shuttle buses in advance is that it may not wait for you if your plane is delayed, and they won’t give you your money back, either.
 Ellie was able to book hers just a few hours in advance as she sat waiting for the plane to take off (I offered to do it for her, I promise, but she’s a boss).
 Of course, there’s no guarantee that there will still be pre-bookable spots if you leave it this late, but at least she could be reasonably sure there wouldn’t be a huge delay to her flight.